 Children's Services' Anti-Bullying policy was launched at County Hall in October 2006.
 Since then, a range of activities and initiatives to support the policy have been put into place.
 You can learn more about reporting bullying on the Anti Bullying - The Next Steps page.

-The Education Welfare service provides a range of services relating to school attendance, child employment and travelling children.
+The Education Investigation Service service provides a range of services relating to school attendance, child employment and travelling children.
 Which currently include consultancy, advice, training and direct intervention through casework.

-The Early Intervention Family Support section contains information and contacts including websites on different services available for children and parents that are in and around school.
+The Family Support section contains information and contacts including websites on different services available for children and parents that are in and around school.

 Through the "Team-Teach" Positive Behaviour Strategies approach provides courses that are specifically designed for a wide range of service settings.

-Information for parents on the roles and responsibilities of the Reintegration and Exclusion Service.
+Information for parents on the roles and responsibilities of the Exclusion Service Service.

 The Worcestershire Special Educational Needs team has a range of services dedicated to achieving these and is committed to providing positive outcomes for all its children, including those with Additional Needs.